hafsabn/SMS_spam_detection/README.md

 ## Conclusion

-Both approaches gave us good insights.
+Both approaches helped us understand the spam detection problem from different angles.
-The BERT model provided better performance in understanding complex patterns in the text, while the traditional models were simpler and faster to train.
+However, the **BERT model gave the best results**, achieving an **accuracy of 99%**.
+It was especially good at understanding the context of messages, making it more powerful than traditional models in this task.